westhee/LIFSResearchBlog/_drafts/2020-02-10-How-To-Install-Goewf-Libewf.md

 ## INSTALL GOLANG
 Skip if you already have golang installed.

 I will assume you are using linux.
-Other wise google how to install golang <for your specific operating system>
+Otherwise google how to install golang <for your specific operating system>

    #Update to apply latest ubuntu security